mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Experimental_Analysis/SteeringAnalysis.md

 #### SC4
 The error in the steering angle is another constraint that is not met due to the incorrect gear ratio.
 That is, the error is much greater than 1 degree in all cases except when the angle is zero.
 Because our gear ratio accounts for a total rotation of 960 degrees and the steering wheel exhibits 1200 degrees of rotation, every angle measured is off by a factor of 3/4 (960/1200).
 This issue should be immeadiately resolved with the installation of the new gear system.
 #### SC5
 The absolute encoder was chosen to meet this requirement as one of its fundamental properties is that its position is known regardless of being powered.
 So, in every reboot of the power to the overall system, the steering angle is displayed at whatever its last position was.
+The experiment for this constraint was done by rotating the wheel to a random position, then turning the car off and then back on, and comparing the previous value from the current value.
 ##### Table 1
 | |Output when Powered|Output when Power is Recycled|
 |--|---------|----------|